When should you not paint wood furniture? Painting “perfectly good wood” is controversial. Don’t believe me?

 But the “after” was too pretty and updated.

 For this vintage buffet makeover, I even polled my readers what I should do: paint or strip.
 They were split down the middle.
 I ended up stripping the top and re-staining and then painting the body.

 Just check out my project gallery for the whole gamut of wood pieces I’ve painted.
-I can imagine that in 15 years, when painted furniture has run its course, we’ll all be diving for the paint stripper, huh? 😉 In the meantime, let’s enjoy the beauty of painted wood and keep making our homes a little more colorful :).
+I can imagine that in 15 years, when painted furniture has run its course, we’ll all be diving for the paint stripper, huh? 😉 In the meantime, let’s enjoy the beauty of painted wood when we can and keep making our homes a little more colorful :).